eluhr/yii2-tj/README.md

 # Table to JSON Schema

-So here is the plan: I want to write a helper or something like that to convert a yii\db\TableSchema to a valid JSON Schema php array representation.
+A helper to convert a yii\db\TableSchema to a valid JSON Schema php array representation.

 ## How to use